George Fuller (painter): Biography

-In 1878, Fuller showed the oil painting, Reapers Resting, as his first exhibited at the Boston Art Club.
+In 1878, Fuller showed the oil painting, Reapers Resting, as his first exhibit at the Boston Art Club.
 Subsequently, at the Boston Art Club, he exhibited one oil painting, Head, in 1880; one oil painting, Portrait of Miss A___ in 1881; three oil paintings: Study Head, Portrait of Miss F., and Maidenhood, at the 1882 Boston Art Club exhibition; and the final oil painting he exhibited at the Club, Portrait of Miss C., was January 19–February 16, 1884.

-His work continued to enjoy success until his death March 21, 1884, of pneumonia.
-A memorial exhibition of his works was held at the Boston Museum of the Fine Arts in 1884.
+His work continued to enjoy success until his death at his home in Brookline, Massachusetts on March 21, 1884, of kidney disease.
+A memorial exhibition of his works was held at the Boston Museum of Fine Arts in 1884.

-Examples of Fuller's artwork reside in the collection of the Museum of Fine Arts in Boston and the Metropolitan Museum of Art in New York.
+Examples of Fuller's work reside in the collections of the Museum of Fine Arts in Boston and the Metropolitan Museum of Art in New York.